 After suffering from tooth loss, dental implants are the best restorative solution for your long-term appearance and dental function.
-At Dental Wellness of Westchase, Drs.
-Amy Creech-Gionis and Lennie Stern provide dental implants for Tampa, FL, patients who may be missing one or more teeth.
+At Dental Wellness of Westchase, Dr. Amy Creech-Gionis and her Associates provide dental implants for Tampa, FL, patients who may be missing one or more teeth.
 Traditionally, the standard approach to tooth replacement has involved dentures, partial dentures, or bridges.
 However, in the past 30 years, dental implants have become the superior tooth replacement option, due to their natural feel, stability, and durability.

 What Are Dental Implants?